Finding a Countertop That Ticks All the Boxes

 Aspiring Chefs

 Metal work surfaces are really making big waves in recent years, with both stainless steel and copper both becoming very popular choices amongst chefy types wanting to capture the commercial kitchen look in their homes.
 It’s easy to see why when they both offer a durable and hygienic work surface option that’s easy to clean and can take hot pots and pans with no issues.
 Copper in particular offers anti-bacterial and antimicrobial properties, making it one of the cleanest and safest surfaces on the market if germs are a concern.
+The downside is both scratch easily so when cleaning, using harsh or abrasive materials is never recommended.
+Once scratched they never look the same again so, although they appear rugged and hard wearing, their image can be spoiled easily.

 A seamless Corian moulded worktop and sink.
 Image credit: Arlington Worksurfaces